camila-barona1/Implement_Memcached/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can see the implementacion of all the command in `pages/api/memcached.js`.
+You can see the implementacion of all commands in `pages/api/memcached.js`.

-## Requirements to start running the test
+# Requirements to start running the tests

--Have memcached installed
+- Have memcached installed

+### ssasas

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.